Department of Labor Goals and Objectives for the 2021 Biennium

 - Promote online application and renewal processes to achieve efficiencies and enhanced delivery of services.

-- On an annual basis test, inspect, and certify 80% of all scales, retail and wholesale meters, and liquefied petroleum gas dispensers used commercially in Montana.
+- Test, inspect, and certify licensed scales, retail and wholesale meters, and liquefied petroleum gas dispensers used commercially in Montana.

-- Obtain National Institute of Standards and Technology recognition for the State Metrology Laboratory and ensure all standards used by registered service providers have up to date certificates of calibration.
+- Obtain National Institute for Standards & Technology (NIST) recognition for the State Metrology Laboratory and ensure all standards used by registered service providers have up to date certificates of calibration.

-Protect the health and safety of the public, employees and building owners and residents by administering building construction standards throughout the state where applicable.
+Goal #1: Protect the health and safety of the public, employees, building owners, and residents by administering building construction standards throughout the state where applicable.

 - Allow for the use of modern technical methods, devices, and improvements to reduce the cost of construction consistent with reasonable requirements for the health and safety of the occupants or users of buildings.